crispab/codekvast/README.md

     Tentative Road-map:

+    1. Make it possible to analyze unexploded WAR and EAR archives.
     1. Add a mechanism for pruning the local database once data has been delivered to the warehouse.
     1. Add a mechanism for receiving collected data from the collectors using TCP sockets.
     1. Add other mechanisms than scp for delivering data to the central warehouse.